First inauguration of Lyndon B. Johnson: Assassination of John F. Kennedy

 At 12:30 p.m.
 Central Standard Time on November 22, Kennedy was shot in Dallas while riding with his wife, Jacqueline, in the presidential motorcade.
 Vice President Johnson was riding in a car behind the president with his wife, Lady Bird Johnson, and Texas Senator Ralph Yarborough.
 Immediately after shots were fired, Johnson was thrown down and sat on by Secret Service agent Rufus Youngblood, and the President's and Vice President's cars sped to Parkland Memorial Hospital.

 There were initial reports that Johnson might have also been shot, slightly wounded in the arm or that he had suffered another heart attack (he had suffered one eight years earlier that nearly killed him).
 Mrs. Johnson confirmed to reporters that he was fine and did not suffer any injury or illness other than being shaken at what he had seen.

 In the hospital, Johnson was surrounded by Secret Service agents, who encouraged him to return to Washington in case he too was targeted for assassination.
-Johnson wished to wait until he knew of Kennedy's condition; at 1:20 p.m., he was told Kennedy was dead and left the hospital almost 20 minutes later.
+Johnson asked to wait until he knew of Kennedy's condition; at 1:20 p.m., he was told Kennedy was dead and left the hospital almost 20 minutes later.